entrecode/ec.doc/doc/account/resources/group.md

 The JSON Schema is [https://schema.entrecode.de/schema-acc/group](https://schema.entrecode.de/schema-acc/group)

 ### Subgroups and permissions
 Group IDs are permissions itself.
-If subgroups are added to a group, the subgroup's permissions are also included in the group's permissions.
-The permissions array always includes all permissions that this group grants.
+All permissions of the group and all of its sub- and subsub-groups are listed in the `permissions` poperty.
+All group IDs of sub- and subsub-groups are listed in the `subgroups` property.
+Permissions directly associated with the group are listed in the groups `nativePermissions` property.

+When editing the permissions of the group the property `nativePermissions` is used.
+Adding sub-groups is done by adding the group ID of the sub-group to `nativePermissions`.
+Adding subsub-groups is done via the sub-group and cannot be done in the group directly.

+Note that for backward-compatibility editing `permissions` property can be used as well but is desregarded with v1.2 of Account Server.

 The group's own groupID permission cannot be removed.
-Permissions that are also in the subgroups array are actually subgroups which can be linked.
-Permissions that are also in the nativePermissions array are permissions or subgroups directly attached to this group, (only) they can be removed.
-To add permissions or subgroups, add them to nativePermissions or (for backwards-compatibility) the subgroups- or permissions-array.
-All permission arrays are always sorted alphabetically.
+Subsub-groups must be edited by editing the Sub-group.

 ## Properties